LEAP Activities

 Here are a few upcoming activities…

-April 1,2,9,10,14,16,22,23,29 & 30 Diamond Painting Diamond painting is a mix between cross stitch and paint by numbers.
+September 23 October 2,6,13,29 & November 3 (excluding non-school and conference dates) Diamond Painting Diamond painting is a mix between cross stitch and paint by numbers.
 The tiny resin “diamonds” are applied to a pre-printed canvas design to create sparkling, vibrant pieces of mosaic-style art.
 This creative activity is relaxing and can be extremely addictive!
 Provided by: Karla Digmann, GWMS Teacher |

 Students will meet in the cafeteria right after school.
 They’ll grab a free snack and head to the location of the LEAP activity.